About the trust

 Marianne Griffiths, the Chief Executive, was named chief executive of the year at the Health Service Journal awards in November 2016, and the top chief executive 2018 and again in 2019.

-In 2019 Marianne Griffiths was made Dame Commander of the Order of the British Empire
+And in 2019 she was made Dame Commander of the Order of the British Empire

 Click below to read or download the WSHFT Constitution